PerformanC/FastLink/README.md

 ## About

-FastLink is a low-level [Node.js](https://nodejs.org) Lavalink client, with a simple and easy-to-use API.
+FastLink is a low-level [Node.js](https://nodejs.org) [FrequenC](https://github.com/PerformanC/FrequenC) client, with a simple and easy-to-use API.
 It is made to be fast and lightweight.

+> [!WARNING]
+> FrequenC is experimental, so does FastLink.
+FrequenC is limited to few features and may break at any time.
+Use it at your own risk.

 ## Installation